-- Progress in 2021 toward developing networks based on value, including activities conducted, data collected and analyzed, and results of activities to build networks based on value - Implementation plans for 2022, including milestones and targets for 2022 and 2023

-- Potential or current collaboration opportunities, new statewide or regional initiatives, or other activities that would strengthen Applicant's ability to address value and affordability in its networks - Known or anticipated barriers in implementing activities to build networks based on value and progress of mitigation activities
+- Progress in 2021 toward developing networks based on value, including activities conducted, data collected and analyzed, and results of activities to build networks based on value if and how the measure is used for performance payment.
+Applicant must also describe any additional criteria used to determine network inclusion. - Implementation plans for 2022, including milestones and targets for 2022 and 2023 - Potential or current collaboration opportunities, new statewide or regional initiatives, or other activities that would strengthen Applicant's ability to address value and affordability in its networks - Known or anticipated barriers in implementing activities to build networks based on value and progress of mitigation activities